Maximal subgroups of free projection- and idempotent-generated semigroups with applications to partition monoids: First family of presentations for maximal subgroups of

 Recalling the definition \eqref{eq:rewr} of the rewriting mapping~$\phi$, the general presentation \eqref{eq:gpIG1}--\eqref{eq:gpIG2} for $\GP$, applied to the presentation \mbox{\eqref{eq:pg1}--\eqref{eq:pg3}} for $\PG(P)$, becomes:

 We are now going to transform this presentation into a form analogous to Theorem~\ref{thm:spantreepres}.
 First, with regards to \eqref{eq:rwp0}, we note that $t\cdot p=ptp$ by \eqref{eq:qract}.
 Furthermore, it follows from the construction of the Schreier representatives $r_q$ that $r_tx_p=r_{ptp}$ holds if and only if the unique $T$-path from $p_0$ to $p(=ptp)$ visits $t$ just before $p$.
 In turn, this is the case if and only if~$tp$ is an edge in $T$.
-Keeping this in mind, and performing the obvious cancellations in~\eqref{eq:rwp1} and~\eqref{eq:rwp2}, the relations \eqref{eq:rwp0}--\eqref{eq:rwp3} become:
+Keeping this in mind, and performing the obvious cancellations in~\eqref{eq:rwp1} and~\eqref{eq:rwp2}, as we may because we are working with a \emph{group} presentation, the relations \eqref{eq:rwp0}--\eqref{eq:rwp3} become:

 We note that relations \eqref{eq:rwp5} contain among them

 Now consider an arbitrary generator $[t,p]\in B$, so $t\in P_D$, $p\in P$ and $t\leq_\F p$.
 Define ${q:=ptp\in P_D}$.
 Trivially, $ptp\leq_\F q$, and hence we have a relation from \eqref{eq:rwp7}, which (after some simplification of terms such as $pqp=pptpp=ptp$) reads